radiatoryang/mfadt-expo/README.md

 - 50% chance your hand-soldered arduino thing is going to be destroyed
 - using any pressure or flex sensors or servos?
 90% chance of destruction
 - in general, anything a guest will touch (controllers, mice, buttons, joysticks) has a good chance of being destroyed

+if using any infrared (Vive VR, Oculus Rift CV1 VR, Kinect, LeapMotion, your own IR solution) then be careful where you're pointing your IR LEDs / lasers... this is a big problem in VR, when 2 sets of IR laser sensors end up fighting each other

+## TAKEAWAYS

+- successful public exhibitions are usually:
+   - easy to learn / try at first (if making a "deep" game, you should have a casual "buttonmasher" layer)
+   - short round times (5 minutes or less)
+   - fun to watch (learn about it by watching others interact)
+   - expressive, allow users to "perform" / roleplay, good selfie opportunities

+- make a special show version of your app / demo

+- think about which audiences you want to reach
+   - avoid "Art English" unless that's who you're going for

+- make it easy for the press to write about you
+   - YouTube embed, video is key
+   - website with presskit / mediakit with images and text blurbs
+   - have a clear story: "I'm gay, and I noticed straight people kept thinking I was straight... so I made an app that tweets I'M GAY to all straight people within a 500m radius and I call it RAIN-BLOW"